bmd007/reactiveland/blog/posts/mutual-like-match-making/README.md

 ### Event definitions
  - SwiperStartedLookingForPartner(String swiper, location, time, ...) ===> key: swiper
+        This event can be considered an `update`.
+Which means we don't care about keeping a history of it.
+We just care about the latest version of it.
  - SwiperLikedAnotherSwiper(String liker, String likee) ===> key: liker
  - SwiperIsLikedByAnotherSwiper(String likee, String liker) ===> key: likee
  - SwiperIsMatchedWithAnotherSwiper(String matchPartyA, String matchPartyB) ===> key: matchPartyA